danielrcollins1/OED-Expanded/gameplay.md

 **Magic Diseases**: Magical disease such as Lycanthropy and Mummy Rot can be removed via the Remove Curse spell due to the lack of Clerics and the Remove Disease spell.

 **Drowning/Suffocation**: You have a 50% chance each round without air to suffer 1 point of damage (1d3 if surprised).
 You also suffer 1d6 damage per Turn (minute) without air, damage is doubled if surprised.

 **Falling**: Suffer 1d6 damage per 10 feet fallen (Max 50d6).
 A successful Save vs Stone halves the damage.
 Damage may be modified by 1 or 2 pips per die based on landing surface.

 **Level Drain**: Characters are allowed a Save vs Death to avoid Level Drain effect.
 If the save is failed, XP is set to the midpoint of the prior level.
 Current and Max HP are reduced proportionally (divide by original level), possibly resulting in death at 0hp.
 The number of lost HP should be noted and returned if/when the level is re-achieved.

-**Poison**: Unless otherwise specified, a failed save vs poison means incapacitation, then death in 1d6 rounds.
+**Poison**: Unless otherwise specified, a failed save vs poison means instant incapacitation, then death in 1d6 rounds.
 Normal animals may have delayed or non-fatal effect (HP damage, Incapacitation, etc.)

 ## Combat

 **Surprise**: Parties are surprised on a roll of 2 in 6.
 If the foes are unseen (hidden, invisible, elven cloak, etc.) the chance is increased by 2 pips.
 If the foes are silent (motionless, undead, moving silently, etc.) the chance is increased by 2 pips.
 A warning (the presence of light, noisy action, magic detection, etc.) negates the surprise roll.
 A party with the advantage of surprise gets a free round of action before initiative is rolled.

 **Initiative**: Roll a d6 per side; high rolling side goes first; ties go to players.
 Players declare and resolve actions around the table in order.

 **Actions**: On their turn, characters can move and then take an action, in that order.
-The following actions *disallow* movement during that
+The following actions *disallow* movement during that round:
-round:

 -   Casting a Spell
 -   Set a Pike